Peter Van de Veire: Notable achievements

 In 2006 and 2007, he was one of the presenters taking part in the Music For Life event, spending 6 days in a so-called "glass house" without food, broadcasting live to collect money for charity.

-Van de Veire quipped that, if girl choir Scala managed to make it to the top of the Afrekening chart, he would parade across Brussels' Grote Markt naked except for feathers stuck in his behind; when Scala was voted into the chart by a wide margin, Van de Veire obliged.
+Van de Veire quipped that, if girl choir Scala managed to make it to the top of the Afrekening chart, he would parade across Brussels' Grote Markt naked except for feathers stuck in his behind; When Scala was voted into the chart by a wide margin, Van de Veire obliged.

-On 18 June 2012, Van de Veire has set a new world record in radio presenting.
+On 18 June 2012, Van de Veire set a new world record in radio presenting.
 On the VRT's radio channel MNM, he was behind the microphone for more than 8 days almost non-stop, sleeping 8 hours in total only.
 Van de Veire's feat was aimed at supporting students during their exams.